samwarnick/samwarnick.com/src/content/blog/2024/12/2024-12-25-family-christmas-traditions.md

 title: Family Christmas Traditions
 date: '2024-12-25T17:23'
 summary: >-
-  Christmas wasn't always easy as a kid, but I now love and appreciate a lot of the traditions my family had growing up.
+  It wasn't always easy waiting to open presents, but I now love and appreciate a lot of the traditions my family had growing up.
 tags: []
 published: true
 ---